explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 - It's important to choose a specific Black version and be consistent with it.
   The formatting often changes between Black versions, so what's considered "formatted" in one version may not be in another.
-- If you have an existing project with unformatted code, _format the entire codebase all at once_.
-Don't do it gradually.
+- If you have an existing project with unformatted code, format the entire codebase all at once. _Don't do it gradually._

 Recommended: [How to use Black, Pylint and Mypy in Github Actions?](/python/github-actions)